Why do I need a Driver Assessment?

 Sometimes, people who have medical conditions are unable to ride in a vehicle due to positioning requirements, equipment, or pain.
 These people may not have goals of driving themselves, but wish to be able to go out into the community with friends and family.
 We assess your vehicle needs as a passenger, and can make recommendations for appropriate vehicle modifications or set-up that will help improve your access to the community.

 What are the possible outcomes of a Driver Assessment?

 An occupational therapy driver assessment can have multiple outcomes.
 For some, it will lead to a re-instatement of their full C – Class license.
 For others, it will mean re-instatement with certain conditions applied to the license (for example, use of vehicle modifications).
 If new vehicle modifications are needed, an individualised rehabilitation program and re-assessment will be required to ensure adequate learning of new controls prior to re-instating the license.

-In some cases, however, a driver assessment will indicate that someone is not safe to drive, and is unable to be rehabilitated.
-Therefore, unfortunately, the result can be cancellation of that person’s license.
+In some cases, however, a driver assessment will indicate that someone is not safe to drive, and is unable to be rehabilitated to the standard required.
+In these instances the result may be cancellation of that person’s license.

 What if the assessment results in my license being cancelled?

 There are a lot of options for transport that have been created, because the fact is, many people are unable to drive a car.
 We realise the impact that losing a license can have on a person’s sense of independence and freedom, and can sometimes have an impact on family as well.
 Therefore, we also provide ongoing referrals to community services that can assist with transitioning to using new transport methods, and ensure that you are able to access the community as needed.

 Where does the assessment happen?

 In most cases, the off-road component of the assessment will take place in the comfort of your home.
 The on-road (driving) component takes place in your city/community, in our driving instructor’s vehicle.

 Can my carer / family member / friend attend the assessment with me?